 Knife

 If you ask anyone if they could only have one tool in the bush, the universal answer is always a knife!
-From processing wood for a bushcraft shelter, getting a fire going even in snow, processing food, repairing gear, emergency medical, self defence and on and on.
-A knife’s utility is limitless and it’s the first thing I look at in any kit.
-I’m beyond pleased to find a Morakniv here as it immediately instills some confidence in the gear.
+It’s versatility from processing wood for a bushcraft shelter, getting a fire going even in snow, processing food, repairing gear, emergency medical, self-defence, etc.

 Medical